maaxmk/SequenceFile/README.md

 ```

 SequenceFile is an interface for reading and writing to a file
-for the purpose of storing and recalling parameter data for sequences of steps
+for the purpose of storing and recalling parameter data for step sequences

 files have a variable number of steps in them
 steps have a variable number of parameters in them